milaboratory/mixcr/.github/ISSUE_TEMPLATE/issue.md

 ## Checklist before submitting the issue:

  - [ ] The issue is strongly related to the MiXCR software
- - [ ] The issue still remains with [the most recent version](https://github.com/milaboratory/mixcr/releases) of MiXCR
+ - [ ] The issue can be reproduced with [the most recent version](https://github.com/milaboratory/mixcr/releases) of MiXCR
- - [ ] There is no answer to the question in the [official documentation](http://mixcr.readthedocs.io/)  and there is now duplicate issue in the [bug tracker](https://github.com/milaboratory/mixcr/issues)
+ - [ ] There is no answer to the question in the [official documentation](http://mixcr.readthedocs.io/) and there is no duplicate issue in the [bug tracker](https://github.com/milaboratory/mixcr/issues)
- - [ ] The question still remains after inspecting raw alignments with [exportAlignmentsPretty](http://mixcr.readthedocs.io/en/master/export.html#exporting-well-formatted-alignments-for-manual-inspection)
- - [ ] The question still remains after inspecting raw clonotypes with [exportClonesPretty](http://mixcr.readthedocs.io/en/master/export.html#exporting-well-formatted-alignments-for-manual-inspection)
+ - [ ] Inspection of raw alignments with [exportAlignmentsPretty](http://mixcr.readthedocs.io/en/master/export.html#exporting-well-formatted-alignments-for-manual-inspection) shows that data has the expected architecture, and sample preparation artefacts are not the reason of the problem (if this is the matter of the issue)

 ## Expected Result